Christopher-Xavier/DSA-Christopher-Petful-Server/README.md

 *So what are YOU waiting for...?*
 *ENTER your name and CLICK the button below to JOIN our waiting list.
 Then once your name is pulled to the "#1 spot", you can ADOPT one of the pets in the available list."*

-# Petful Server

-## What is my little petful shop, (a Petful Project)?
-"my Little Petful shop" is my  version of The Petful Project, a fullstack web-development project that is created around the principal of "FIFO"... first-in, first-out.

-Whereby a user submits their name into a queue via the submission form on the homepage.
-When called to the "no. 1 spot", the user is given a message indicating their turn to "adopt" a fictional cat or dog from the available choices on the adoption page.

-*"Here at "My Little Petful Shop", our adopt ion process works on a "FIFO" ("First-In, First-Out") basis.
-It's a philosophy we've developed with our local animal rescues to ensure that every cat and dog gets a loving "FURever" home.*
-*So what are YOU waiting for...?*
-*ENTER your name and CLICK the button below to JOIN our waiting list.
-Then once your name is pulled to the "#1 spot", you can ADOPT one of the pets in the available list."*

 ## Technology Stack Used